SlimBN/carthagejs/LEARN.md

 }
 ```

-Mina provides two comparator's for querying the json data for matches or existence.
+Carthage provides two comparator's for querying the json data for matches or existence.
 Lets assume our Recipe table contains a collection of recipes, and the flags json column contains flags related to dietary restrictions like vegetarian, vegan or paleo.
 Lets query for recipes that are Paleo only

 ```javascript
 Recipe.query()